krishaamer/green-filter-research/research/literature/sustainability.md

     sustainable forest management.
 The field is known today as *sustainable yield* of *natural capital* required to maintain *ecosystem services* (@peterkareivaNaturalCapitalTheory2011).
--   Climate data visualization has a long history too, starting with
+-   Climate data visualization has a long history, starting with
     ***Alexander von Humboldt,*** who revolutionized cartography by inventing the first isothermal maps around 1816, showing areas with similar temperature, variations in altitude and seasons.